-Aperia Technologies, Inc. ("Aperia") is writing to inform you of a recent data security incident that may have resulted in an unauthorized access to your sensitive personal information.
+We are writing in order to inform you of a recent data security incident that may have resulted in unauthorized access to your sensitive personal information.
 At this time, we are unaware of any fraudulent misuse of your personal information.
-However, we take the security of your personal information seriously and wanted to provide you with details about the incident, steps we are taking in response, and resources available to help you protect against the potential misuse of your information.
+However, we take the privacy of your personal information seriously, and want to provide you with information and resources you can use to protect your information.
+This letter contains information about the incident and information about how to protect your personal information going forward.

-What Happened and What Information Was Involved?
+What Happened and What Information was Involved: